5 Reasons Baby Is Waking Up at Night (and What to Do About Them)

-Too tight pajamas, a hair wrapped around a toe (it happens!), a leaky diaper—there are all sorts of things that can cause baby discomfort throughout the night.
+Too-tight pajamas, a strand of hair wrapped around a toe (it happens!), a leaky diaper—there are all sorts of things that can cause baby discomfort throughout the night.
 And some babies are more sensitive than others.
-Check baby for potential irritants, like the hair or a rough snap on her sleeper, before bedtime.
+Check baby for potential irritants, like hair or a rough snap on their sleeper, before bedtime.

-If baby wakes because of a middle-of-the-night blowout, Yuan says to keep the diaper change “all business.”
-Don’t turn on many lights, talk too much or play with baby.
-Set the precedent that this isn’t time for fun—it’s time to get back to sleep.
+If baby wakes because of a middle-of-the-night blowout, Kempton says to keep the diaper change “business-like.”
+Don’t turn on too many lights, talk too much or play with baby.
+Set the precedent that this isn’t time for play or fun—it’s time to get back to sleep.

-Invest in blackout curtains, suggests Yuan, since even the glow from the streetlights outside could be too much for baby.
-Baby’s too young to be scared of the dark, so she really doesn’t need a nightlight.
-Of course, you might need one you can turn on, so you don’t trip when you’re in there.
+Invest in blackout curtains, suggests Kempton, as reducing light exposure helps the brain release melatonin and keeps baby’s internal clock in rhythm.
+Babies are too young to be scared of the dark, so they really don’t need a nightlight.
+Of course, you might need one, so you don’t trip when you’re in baby’s room.

-Newborns need to feed around the clock and gradually start to eat the bulk of their meals during the daytime.
+Newborns need to feed around the clock and then gradually start to eat the bulk of their meals during the daytime.
 Still, for some babies, waking for a nighttime feeding can be a tough habit to break.
-Paula Prezioso, MD, of the Pediatric Associates of NYC, says babies as young as four months old can go all night without feeding.
-During the day, follow an “eat-wake-sleep” routine that includes plenty of “eat,” so baby’s getting her nutrition during the daytime, Prezioso says.
-But remember: Feedings can also be very bonding, so baby might not be in it just for the breast milk or formula— she might be waking for you.
-Which brings us to our next point…
+Paula Prezioso, MD, a pediatrician at the Pediatric Associates of NYC, says babies as young as 4 months old can go all night without feeding.
+During the day, follow an “eat-wake-sleep” routine (where you feed baby as soon as they wake up) that includes plenty of “eat,” so baby gets their nutrition during the daytime, she says.
+But remember: Feedings can also be a great way to bond.
+Baby might not be in it just for the breast milk or formula—they might be waking for some snuggles with you.